Why Do Babies Move So Much in Their Sleep?

 Newborns are a special case in the “baby moves in their sleep” category because in addition to dream-related movements, newborn babies have something called the Moro Reflex.

 This is completely normal but can be surprising to some parents – and the Moro Reflex can also disrupt sleep.
+To help reduce the Moro Reflex, experts recommend to not stop swaddling your baby until they show signs of rolling over, which is usually around 2 months.

 Should I Move My Baby in Their Sleep?